Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, despair, decline, cave, you name it.

 Of course.

-And then and then become, you know.
+And then become, you know.

 Absolutely.

-That that would be part of learning it and talking to somebody who is successful in it or who has succeeded.
+That would be part of learning it and talking to somebody who is successful in it or who has succeeded.

 I don't mean that is a person to avoid.

-I mean, politics people win and lose elections all the time and come back and try again.
+I mean, politics, people win and lose elections all the time and come back and try again.

-You want to learn from the people who succeed in it.
+You want to learn from the people who succeed in it, whatever you want to do.

-But yeah, the more exposure you get to the real world of it, the particular part of it that we all never see.
+But yeah, the more exposure you get to the real world of it, a particular part of it that we all never see, I guess a whole lot, every business that we don't see, we don't see what actors and actresses go through.

 We don't know what politicians actually, some of us do, but most people don't.